Usbac/wolff/README.md

 ## CLI

 Take advantage of the CLI application of Wolff named Wolffie to do a lot of tasks in a fast and easy way using short commands.<br>
-With it you can create controllers, languages, routes, export queries to csv files, look at the available extensions, change the project configuration, delete elements like controllers, libraries and much more.
+With it you can create extensions, controllers, routes, export queries to csv files, look at the available extensions, change the project configuration, delete elements like controllers, languages and much more.

 <p align="center">
 <img src="http://usbac.com.ve/wp-content/uploads/2019/05/wolffie-cli2-min.PNG" alt="Wolff cli" width="500">